Grants

 Homeland Security Grant Program

 Homeland Security Grant Program (HSGP) – Provides more than $1.1 billion for states and urban areas to prevent, protect against, mitigate, respond to and recover from acts of terrorism and other threats.
 Eligibility requirements are limited to State and Local Government.
-Currently, the application period is open.
-Please visit our FY 25 resources page for more information.
+Currently, the application status is still pending.
+Please visit our FY 26 resources page for more information.
 The HSGP encompasses two separate sub programs:

 Nonprofit Security Grant Program

 Nonprofit Security Grant Program (NSGP)—provides $90 million to support target hardening and other physical security enhancements for nonprofit organizations that are at high risk of a terrorist attack.
 This year, $50 million is provided to nonprofits in UASI-designated urban areas, and $40 million is provided to nonprofits located in any state or territory.
-Currently the application period is open.
-Please visit our FY 25 resources page for more information.
+Currently the application period is still pending.
+Please visit our FY 26 resources page for more information.

 If your organization is interested in applying for the Nonprofit Security Grant Program, please schedule an informational briefing with our office.
 This briefing will provide valuable details on the application process, eligibility requirements, and how to best prepare your submission.